You are here

 The Scene: Few would bat an eye at impeccably dressed patrons going to, or coming from, a night out.
 Take note of artwork covering every wall and corner.

-Inside Info: Attempt to snag the sole outdoor table to pair good drinks with a way to take in the entire scene.
+Inside Info: Attempt to snag one of the few outdoor tables and pair good drinks with a way to take in the entire scene.
 The downstairs can get crowded, but the smaller upstairs is a bit more intimate.

 Bar Pilar, 1833 14th Street NW, Washington, DC 20009